writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

   - Question description (hint): `If you'd like to add another form of payment, enter it in the space provided below`
   - Label for all the fields: `Other Form of Payments`

-## Implementing Custom Styles

-To apply custom styles to the **RocketDocument Embedded UX** component, define the desired CSS variables in your stylesheet.
-These variables will override the default styles provided by the component.